Meet An Adoptable Dog

 Reason for being in rescue: Lovingly surrendered by owners

-Special Needs: Ida had her ears cleaned and a dental polishing on 9/15/20.
-She will be ready for adoption on 9/19/20.
+Special Needs: Ida is spayed, up to date on vaccines, and heartworm negative.
+She had her ears cleaned and a dental polishing on 9/15/20.
 Please note that Ida does shed lightly.
 She is not hypoallergenic.
 Ida requires a home with at least 2 acres of land, where the home is set back far away from the road.
 She will not be adopted to a first time dog owner.

 What kind of home would be best for me: Ida needs a home in a rural area where there are not dogs walking by every day.
 She has tried living in suburbia and it just didn't work for her.
 Ida's forever home must be on a minimum of 2 acres of private land, with the home set back away from the road on the property.